Szybet/WatchySourcingHub/README.md

 ## Original Watchy v3

 <details>
   <summary>SQFMI released only the schematic, no kicad files for the v3.
 Is it really open source if you can't replicate it yourself, or even repair it by looking at the PCB layout?
-In my opinion the v3 doesn't make sense then, that's why the text is hidden, decide for yourself as always, I just don't find it meaningful for most people now</summary>
+In my opinion the v3 doesn't make sense then, that's why the text is hidden, decide for yourself as always, I just don't find it meaningful for most people now.
+Not to mention that even now, 07.08.2025 the official software support still sucks</summary>

 * * *